Panaetius/ZCG_A3Wasteland_Altis/README.md

 If you only want base saving to activate before a server restart (for performance reasons), use the batch files in the DatabaseSetup to set the "DoSave" flag to one before a restart (scheduled task or BEC command is fine) and set it back to 0 right before the restart
 - Use the BinPBO tools and the make_pbo.bat file (you need to edit this file) to compile the mission PBO file
 - Deploy the PBO on your server
 - To trigger base and vehicle saving, set the DoSave flag in the triggers table to 1, do disable it set it to 0.
-Once saving is done, the flag is set to 0 automatically (this is so you can externally start saving on restart, for instance, lock server -> kick all player -> start saving -> wait for flag to be 0 -> restart server
+Once saving is done, the flag is set to 0 automatically (this is so you can externally start saving on restart, for instance by using the WastelandRestarter tool)

 *Team Wasteland* collaborators: